John Philpot Curran: Response to Emmet's Rebellion

 Although in its wake his house was searched and he was brought before the Privy Council to answer inquiries, Curran had no truck with the attempt by Robert Emmet in July 1803 to mount a new insurrection in Dublin.
 That, in the course of the hapless rising, the rebels murdered his friend Lord Kilwarden confirmed Curran in his rejection of physical-force republicanism.
 Nonetheless, he had been prepared to defend Emmet until interrogators revealed that his daughter Sarah had continued in a romantic relationship with the defendant.
 Curran (who had already experienced his wife's elopement), was scandalised.
-He disowned Sarah, who was to die five years later of tuberculosis in Sicily.
+He also had reason to fear his family ruin as the possibility of incriminating correspondence gave Major Sirr the pretext to raid the family home.
+Curran disowned Sarah, who later married in England where, following the death of her new born son, she died in 1808.
+Despite his daughter's wish to be buried alongside her sister Gertrude at Rathfarnham, Curran refused and she was buried at Newmarket.

 Curran did appear on 1 September 1803 for several of the nineteen persons who were tried for complicity with Emmet in the rising, though he spoke only on behalf of the tailor, Owen Kirwan.
 Representing Kirwan, Curran, recently returned from a visit to France, derided the rebel's trust in French intentions.
 Napoleon, he said, would have rewarded "his rapacious generals and soldiers by parcelling out the soil of the island among them, and by dividing you into lots of serfs to till the respective lands to which they belonged".
 Kirwan, like Emmet who at his trial offered no defence, was hanged on 3 September.